michaelemery/staticanalysis/checker/alias/README.md

 ### objectives
 Identify where objects that are intended to be unique may become mutable by;
-1. direct assignment of an alias,
+1. Intra-procedural assignment of an alias.
-2. referencing an existing alias,
+2. Referencing an existing alias.
-3. pseudo assignment of an alias to method parameters, or
+3. Pseudo assignment of an alias to method parameters.
-4. leakage to an alias via method return value.
+4. Leakage to an alias via method return value.

 ## checker framework
 There are two possible types for an expression: